thoughtworks/runes/README.md

-# Runes: baby steps with TDD
+# Runes: baby steps with TDD in Go

-In this repo you can follow the step-by-step development of the `runes` example: a Go command-line utility to find Unicode characters by name.
+In this repo you can follow the step-by-step development of `runes` a command-line utility to find Unicode characters by name.

-Each step in the development is documented explaining the Go language features used in the code.
+Each step in is documented explaining the Go language features used in the tests and application code.
 We follow the TDD _(Test Driven Design)_ method, so we code a test and then implement the functionality being tested.
-This makes it easier to focus on the __what__ (the interface) before we think about the __how__ (the implementation).
+This makes it easier to focus on the __what__ (the API) before we think about the __how__ (the implementation).

 You don't need to know Go to follow along.
-The only pre-requsite is to know programming in another language.
+The only pre-requsite is to know programming some language.

 ## Our goal